We review all of the best robo-advisors. Each one has unique benefits that make choosing the best one a challenge.

 We don’t like to be indecisive, but the M1 Finance and Wealthfront robo advisors will appeal to investors for different reasons.
 We know that everyone has different priorities and preferences, and there is never a one size fits all approach to finances.

-We did rate M1 Finance half a point higher than Wealthfront for a few reasons.
+We did rate M1 Finance a little bit higher than Wealthfront for a couple of reasons.
 M1 Finance is free and offers more personalization.
 If you invest in an expert-made pie, M1 will be more hands-off, but having the ability to invest in specific stocks and buy fractional shares is a big plus.

 We also like that M1 Finance offers socially-responsible impact investing portfolios for all investors.
 Wealthfront only offers these options on accounts worth over $100,000.